zhaohuaxishi1/Convergent_Divergent_FOCA_Development/README.md

 Customized MATLAB and R scripts are provided for individualized network generation, FOCA computation, and visualization.
- Main analyses were performed following these steps:
+ The main analyses were performed following these steps:

 1. **Generate group and individual functional networks:**
     `s1_1_generate_group_templates.m`, `s1_2_generate_individual_networks.m`
-    Individualized networks generated using *Template Matching*.
+    Individualized networks were generated using *Template Matching*.
 2. **Compute individualized functional topography:**
     `s2_generate_individual_topography.m`
-    Each network’s mean time series correlated with all cortical vertices.
+    The mean time series of each network correlated with all cortical vertices.
-3. **Construct FOCA matrix:**
+3. **Construct the FOCA matrix:**
     `s3_compute_foca_matrix.m`
     Quantifies convergent (positive) and divergent (negative) inter-network covariance.
 4. **Assess reproducibility and variability:**